chnmrc/swift4arm/README.md

-All began on early 2018 and i was complaining on the fact that swift on arm32 was kinda on a holding status and i though its not possible we must do something before it is to late at this moment we were on the early swift 4.1 pre release.\
+All began on early 2018 and i was complaining on the fact that swift on arm32 was kinda on a holding status.\
+And i though its not possible we must do something before it is to late at this moment we were on the early swift 4.1 pre release.\
 at the beginning i tried all different compile setting and i made also some comparison with a x86 linux system but this was only wasting time.